joshuapalicka/joshuapalicka.github.io/marina.md

 * Convenient and straightforward member survey tools

 ### Outcomes
-The DMMA board was happy with their site, and I was later contracted by somebody on the DMMA board for another, smaller, project to update another Des Moines Marina-related site - [link](https://www.desmoinesmarinawatch.com/).
+The DMMA board was happy with their site, and I was later contracted by somebody on the DMMA board for another, smaller project, to update another Des Moines Marina-related site - [link](https://www.desmoinesmarinawatch.com/).
 Through this project, I gained skills in web design, communication with clients, and project management.

 <p>